 His mother was right, but it was always good to consider the possibility.
-Turning he looked around the large room where models were already arriving and getting started on their preparations.
-The hair stylists were already hard at work at their station, scanning them he frowned.
-“He’s not here yet.”
+He looked around the large room where models were already arriving and getting started on their preparations.
+The hair stylists were already hard at work at their station, glancing at them—, he frowned.

 He’d characterized each of the models using the mythical goddesses the fifteen designs represented.
-Glancing around the room, he started ticking the names of those who didn’t have issues.
+He started ticking the names of those who didn’t have issues in the room.
 Iris, Rhea, Selene, Luna, Sol, Venus, Graces, Fates, Eos, Ceres, he paused when he got to Athena.

-“I can’t believe we’re even contemplating that.”
+“I can’t believe we’re even contemplating this.”
 Cole dropped the marker he held on its holder.
 “What the fuck is wrong with Yui?
 Partying all night, and showing up with a sheered head.”

 “What’s up, Antonio?”

 “Antonio, please, I’m sure the bar is open next door.
 It’s still early, why don’t you get something to calm down and let me handle this side of things.
 Don’t you trust me?”

-“You know I trust you, but-
+“You know I trust you, but—”

 “But nothing,” Cole interrupted him.
 “The show will go on without a hitch.
 I’m hanging up now.”

 The double doors at the end of the corridor opened and he glanced up in time to see Savan Bovian walk in from the lobby and he wasn’t alone.
-The sight of the woman walking behind him had his blood pressure sky rocketing to unheard of heights.
+The sight of the woman walking behind him had Cole’s blood pressure sky rocketing to unheard of heights.
 It thundered in his ears as though he was going to have a heart attack in the next minute.
-Hours of work, the stress of dealing with Antonio and his darned investors, the fabric issues the production department had made him go through, all of it seemed to explode in that moment.
+Hours of work, the stress of dealing with Antonio and the darned investors, the fabric issues the production department had made him go through, all of it seemed to explode in that moment.

-“Turn around and get her out of here,” Cole said pushing off the wall, and moving to stop their progress to the backstage hall.
-He couldn’t help noticing that Savan held tightly to Yui’s hand, his body positioned protectively just incase Cole was to lash out.
-Those slender fingers that teased hair into submission so easily were clenched around Yui’s—
+Cole moved to stop their progress into the large dressing room.
+He couldn’t help noticing that Savan held Yui’s hand tightly, his body positioned to protect her in the case Cole was to lash out.
+Those slender fingers that teased hair into submission so easily clenched around Yui’s—

 She was clearly shaking as she tried to pull away from Savan’s hold, but the punk was not letting go.
 Cole wished he would.

 “Who do you think you are?
 What can you do about a woman who has no hair?
-You were there during the production meeting weren’t you?
+You were there during the production meeting, weren’t you?
 Or do you only have a pretty face and no brains?”

 “Aren’t you overreacting here,” Savan asked with a frown.

-Frustration mixed in with the emotions already riding him hard as his eyes helplessly followed the dance of lines on that smooth forehead.
+Frustration mixed in with emotions already riding him hard as his eyes helplessly followed the dance of lines on Savan’s smooth forehead.
 The urge to reach out and move the blond fringe away from Savan’s forehead so that he could see more of that frown annoyed him.